bassogio/Yolo-Object-Following-basic/ros2_workspace/src/basic_task/README.md

 ## How to Build

-Navigate to your workspace root:
+Open a terminal, navigate to your workspace root and run:

 ```bash
 colcon build